ATECoder/dn.vi.lite/README.md

 Presently I am working on a proof of concept.

-The proof-of-concept implementation defines a session class which owns an instance of a System.Net.Sockets.Socket.
+The proof-of-concept implementation defines a session class which owns an instance of a System.Net.Sockets.TcpClient and uses a NetworkStream instance to communicate with the instrument asynchronously.

 Pressing the 'Click Me', sends an IDN? query to the instrument and reads the instrument response using asynchronous socket methods.

 <a name="Issues"></a>
 ## Issues

-### Establishing robust socket communication

-Two alternative queries were attempted:

-1) Instantiate a new session and a new socket connection with each query.
-2) Instantiate a single session once for all subsequent queries;

-Observations and Predicaments:

-* Using the first method works provided that the socket is disconnected after each read.
-* The second method fails in two ways:
-  * If the socket is disconnected after the first query, a socket exception occurs on the second query indicating that a connection cannot be established with the server (the instrument) using the same socket after the socket is disconnected;
-  * Reading from the instrument times out on the second query if the socket is not disconnected after the first query.

-Interpretation:

-It seems that socket communication with the instrument has the following requirements:
-* The socket must be disconnected after each call;
-* A new socket must be instantiated following each read.

-Next course of action:

-A possible solution for using a single session for multiple queries might dictate having the session own a TCP Client class, which will own the socket, and will be re-instantiated after each read.
+The following issues have been observed thus far:

-### Read after write delay
+### Read fails

-The socket receive often timed out initially.
-To address this, I added a delay time between the write and read methods.
-A time delay over 1 ms (currently set at 5ms) was required to get a stable query.

-An obvious workaround might involve either querying the socket for available data hopping this won't break socket communication.
+Initially, the socket send and receive commands were used.
+This worked as long as a new session was instantiated for each query and the socket was closed after each read.

+With the current, network stream, the instrument occasionally fails to send the response.

+Temporary solution:
+Adding a 10 delay between queries seems to address these failures.

+Obviously, this is a kludge.

-### Timeouts
+### Additional exploration

-Timeout management needs to be added to all calls.
+* test with the 7510 and 2450;
+* alter the delays with these two instruments;
+* document how consistent the results are.

 ## Work plan

-* Proof of concept: implement a .NET MAUI *IDN app
+* Proof of concept: implement a .NET MAUI *IDN?
 * Minimal VI Lite message based socket session:
 	* Define the minimal interface
 	* Implement and test the minimal interface.
-	* Implement a .NET MAUI Lite app.
+	* Implement a .NET MAUI Lite application.
 * Add device clear.

 <a name="Supported-.Net-Releases"></a>